 QAA launches the UK TNE Quality Scheme, what it means for student feedback in transnational education

-On 26 February 2026, the Quality Assurance Agency for Higher Education (QAA) announced the UK TNE Quality Scheme, which will come into operation in August 2026.
-[QAA announcement] We are highlighting it because transnational education can stretch the feedback loop: it is harder to collect comparable student feedback across partners, and harder to evidence what changed as a result.
+On 26 February 2026, the Quality Assurance Agency for Higher Education (QAA) announced the UK TNE Quality Scheme.
+[QAA announcement] We are highlighting it because transnational education stretches the student feedback loop.
+It is harder to collect comparable student feedback across partners, and harder to show what changed as a result.

 What has changed with the UK TNE Quality Scheme

 QAA describes the UK TNE Quality Scheme as a new iteration of its Quality Evaluation and Enhancement of Transnational Education (QE-TNE) work, first launched in 2021.
-QAA says the original scheme has involved more than 70 UK providers delivering transnational education.
+According to QAA, the original scheme has involved more than 70 UK providers delivering transnational education.

 QAA's announcement makes the purpose explicit: the scheme is intended to help participants strengthen quality and the transnational student experience, while building trust in UK provision at home and overseas.
 As QAA's Deputy Chief Executive, Shannon Stowers, puts it: